COVID-19 Vaccinations in York Region

 - Cases were more commonly reported after the second dose

-- Cases were mainly adolescents and young adults, and more often males compared to females
+- Cases were more often males compared to females

 If you are concerned about any reactions you experience after receiving the vaccine, contact your health care provider.